achtnullzwei/Doorman/docs/en/changelog/firmware.md

 ### ✨ Improvements
 - **Refined Configuration for Ring to Open**
    The configuration options have been separated per door, giving you greater flexibility to customize the [Ring To Open](../guide/automation/ring-to-open) behavior according to your specific requirements.

    Additionally, the Delay settings are now presented as dropdown menus, making it more intuitive to use the random delay feature—which was previously hidden behind the 60-second setting.

 - **Smarter Ring to Open with Pattern Recognition**
   The door now opens only when a configured doorbell ring pattern is detected, offering more precise control over access.

+- **Quadruple Doorbell Pattern**
+  A new quadruple-press pattern has been added, with slightly refined timing to improve reliability and avoid overlap with other patterns.

 - **Extended Model Detection Support**
    Detection capabilities now include additional older models like the `TTC-xx` and `TTS-xx`.